‘Pawn Stars’ Corey Harrison Divorcing After Just One Year Of Marriage

-Thirty-five Corey Harrison of History Channel’s Pawn Stars has filed for divorce.
+Thirty-five-year-old Corey Harrison of History Channel’s Pawn Stars has filed for divorce.
 Harrison and his wife Karina have been married for just over a year.
 The Blast reports that he filed a joint petition in Nevada last week, and the pair has reportedly already agreed on custody and support arrangements.

 The couple is expecting a child in October.
 They’ve announced their son will be named Richard Benjamin Harrison.
 Corey commented on their split, which seems so far to be amicable.

 “Karina and I love each other very much.
 With our competing work schedules, we just weren’t able to make the marriage work but remain good friends and want only the best for each other.”

 Corey’s father is Rick Harrison, who also appears on Pawn Stars.
-He began working in the Gold and Silver Pawn shop featured on the show at the age of nine when he was tasked with cleaning the store’s jewelry according to Top 5 Best.
+He began working in the Gold and Silver Pawn shop featured on the show at the age of 9 when he was tasked with cleaning the store’s jewelry according to Top 5 Best.
 Over the years he rose through the ranks until he became store manager.
-After threatening to leave the shop if he weren’t given some ownership, his father and grandfather eventually gave him a five percent share in operations.
+After threatening to leave the shop if he weren’t given some ownership, his father and grandfather eventually gave him a 5 percent share in operations.
 Between that and some other business ventures, Corey Harrison is reportedly worth about $5 million.

 EXCLUSIVE: Corey Harrison from "Pawn Stars" has filed for divorce. https://t.co/LTUZGwgRd9